lobuhi/entrophylter/README.md

 # entrophylter
-Take the crunch output and filter results for its entropy.
+Take the crunch output and filter results for its entropy, generate custom wordlist based on entropy and discard garbage.

 ***Requirements:***
 - crunch